argo49/sidle/README.md

 A canvas based game all about getting a box in a hole.

-I made this project a while ago.
-Hopefully I'll be able to finish it someday.
+I made this project a while ago, hopefully I'll be able to finish it someday!

 Running it
 ==========